awsdocs/aws-cloudtrail-user-guide/doc_source/create-kms-key-policy-for-cloudtrail.md

-# Configure AWS KMS Key Policies for CloudTrail<a name="create-kms-key-policy-for-cloudtrail"></a>
+# Configure AWS KMS key policies for CloudTrail<a name="create-kms-key-policy-for-cloudtrail"></a>

-You can create a customer master key \(CMK\) in three ways:
+You can create an AWS KMS key in three ways:
 + The CloudTrail console
 + The IAM console
 + The AWS CLI

 **Note**
-If you create a CMK in the CloudTrail console, CloudTrail adds the required CMK policy for you\.
+If you create a KMS key in the CloudTrail console, CloudTrail adds the required KMS key policy for you\.
 You do not need to manually add the policy statements\.
-See [Default Key Policy Created in CloudTrail Console](default-cmk-policy.md)\.
+See [Default KMS key policy created in CloudTrail console](default-kms-key-policy.md)\.

-If you create a CMK in the IAM console or the AWS CLI, you must add policy sections to the key so that you can use it with CloudTrail\.
+If you create a KMS key in the IAM console or the AWS CLI, you must add policy sections to the key so that you can use it with CloudTrail\.
 The policy must allow CloudTrail to use the key to encrypt your log files, and allow the users you specify to read log files in unencrypted form\.

 See the following resources:
-+ To create a CMK with the AWS CLI, see [create\-key](https://docs.aws.amazon.com/cli/latest/reference/kms/create-key.html)\.
++ To create a KMS key with the AWS CLI, see [create\-key](https://docs.aws.amazon.com/cli/latest/reference/kms/create-key.html)\.
-+ To edit a CMK policy for CloudTrail, see [Editing a Key Policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-editing) in the *AWS Key Management Service Developer Guide*\.
++ To edit a KMS key policy for CloudTrail, see [Editing a Key Policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-editing) in the *AWS Key Management Service Developer Guide*\.
 + For technical details on how CloudTrail uses AWS KMS, see [How AWS CloudTrail Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-cloudtrail.html) in the *AWS Key Management Service Developer Guide*\.

-## Required CMK policy sections for use with CloudTrail<a name="create-kms-key-policy-for-cloudtrail-policy-sections"></a>
+## Required KMS key policy sections for use with CloudTrail<a name="create-kms-key-policy-for-cloudtrail-policy-sections"></a>

-If you created a CMK with the IAM console or the AWS CLI, then you must, at minimum, add three statements to your CMK policy for it to work with CloudTrail\.
-You do not need to manually add statements for a CMK that is created using the CloudTrail console\.
+If you created a KMS key with the IAM console or the AWS CLI, then you must, at minimum, add the following statements to your KMS key policy for it to work with CloudTrail\.

 1. Enable CloudTrail log encrypt permissions\.
 See [Granting encrypt permissions](#create-kms-key-policy-for-cloudtrail-encrypt)\.

 1. Enable CloudTrail log decrypt permissions\.
 See [Granting decrypt permissions](#create-kms-key-policy-for-cloudtrail-decrypt)\.
 If you are using an existing S3 bucket with an [S3 Bucket Key](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-key.html), `kms:Decrypt` permissions are required to create or update a trail with SSE\-KMS encryption enabled\.

-1. Enable CloudTrail to describe CMK properties\.
-See [Enable CloudTrail to describe CMK properties](#create-kms-key-policy-for-cloudtrail-describe)\.
+1. Enable CloudTrail to describe KMS key properties\.
+See [Enable CloudTrail to describe KMS key properties](#create-kms-key-policy-for-cloudtrail-describe)\.

-**Note**
+As a security best practice, add an `aws:SourceArn` condition key to the KMS key policy\.
+The IAM global condition key `aws:SourceArn` helps ensure that CloudTrail uses the KMS key only for a specific trail or trails\.
+The value of `aws:SourceArn` is always the trail ARN \(or array of trail ARNs\) that is using the KMS key\.
+Be sure to add the `aws:SourceArn` condition key to KMS key policies for existing trails\.

+The `aws:SourceAccount` condition key is also supported, but not recommended\.
+The value of `aws:SourceAccount` is the account ID of the trail owner, or for organization trails, the management account ID\.

+**Important**
-When you add the new sections to your CMK policy, do not change any existing sections in the policy\.
+When you add the new sections to your KMS key policy, do not change any existing sections in the policy\.

-**Warning**
-If encryption is enabled on a trail and the CMK is disabled or the CMK policy is not correctly configured for CloudTrail, CloudTrail will not deliver logs until the CMK issue is corrected\.
+If encryption is enabled on a trail, and the KMS key is disabled, or the KMS key policy is not correctly configured for CloudTrail, CloudTrail cannot deliver logs\.

 ## Granting encrypt permissions<a name="create-kms-key-policy-for-cloudtrail-encrypt"></a>

 **Example Allow CloudTrail to encrypt logs on behalf of specific accounts**
-CloudTrail needs explicit permission to use the CMK to encrypt logs on behalf of specific accounts\.
-To specify an account, add the following required statement to your CMK policy, modifying *aws\-account\-id* as necessary\.
-You can add additional account IDs to the `EncryptionContext` section to enable those accounts to use CloudTrail to use your CMK to encrypt log files\.
+CloudTrail needs explicit permission to use the KMS key to encrypt logs on behalf of specific accounts\.
+To specify an account, add the following required statement to your KMS key policy and replace *myBucketName*, *account\-id*, *region*, and *trailName* with the appropriate values for your configuration\.
+You can add additional account IDs to the `EncryptionContext` section to enable those accounts to use CloudTrail to use your KMS key to encrypt log files\.
+As a security best practice, add an `aws:SourceArn` condition key to the KMS key policy\.
+The IAM global condition key `aws:SourceArn` helps ensure that CloudTrail uses the KMS key only for a specific trail or trails\.

 ```
 {